hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 ## Add kitchen towels with boiling water

+I have learned about the kitchen towel method from another fellow baker.
+The idea is to soak them in water to provide a continous source of steam during the whole bake.
+This method has been what elevated my oven spring to a level where I am now fully satisfied with the results.
+The lava rocks are great for the initial steam, but soon after do not create enough steam for the whole process.

+1. Heat water in a water cooker until the water boils
+2. Place as many towels as you can in a container
+3. Pour the boiling water over the kitchen towels
+4. Place the container with the kitchen towels in the oven next to the lava rocks

+Since the water lost a little bit of temperature when being poured over the kitchen towels we will continue to heat the box including the towels for another 15 minutes.
+Once done your lava rocks had a full 60 minutes of pre-heating and your kitchen towels around 15 minutes.

 ## Place loaf on peel

+We need to load our peel with the loaf.
+To do that we will be placing a little bit of parchment paper on the peel.
+You could also go with semolina flour only.
+However if the bread starts sticking just a little bit to the peel you are screwed.
+The damage to the structure of your loaf can not be fully repaired.
+The bread will taste delicious regardless, but will not offer the same beautiful visual features.
+That's why to be safe I always suggest the parchment paper method.

+So let's get started with loading the peel.

+1. Semolina flour the top of your loaf slightly
+2. Place the pizza peel with the parchment paper on top of your baneton
+3. Hold the baneton tight and flip the baneton with the pizza peel over

+This method has proven to be most effective.
+Some people like to directly flip over the baneton onto the peel.
+Using that method your dough will not land as gently on the pizza peel though.
+It will have a higher speed of impact when landing.
+Remember, we want to be as gentle as possible to avoid degasing and damaging the open crumb structure.
+Seeing other people employing this brute force method hurts a lot.
+The method with flipping the baneton and the peel is much more gentle and the best way to create the crumb we are looking for.

+The loaf should now now lay in front of you on the parchment papered pizza peel.

+`TODO - add a picture here`

 ## Brush off flour

+Due to the high hydration we had to utilise a lot of flour in the baneton.
+Without the flour the dough would have sticked.
+Biting into a piece of bread that still has flour on the crust is something I personally don't like.
+In fact many testers of my bread had complained about this initially.
+Luckily we can correct this and even kill two birds with one stone.
+Brushing off the flour has another advantage.
+By having a watery surface tiny blisters are created during the bake (TODO - it would be nice to explain this scientifically - why does it happen?).
+Those tiny blisters are considered as a defect by some bakers.
+In my opinion it makes the bread much more beautiful and also adds another layer of crunchiness.
+This only works if the surface of the loaf is not covered in excessive flour.

+1. Take the brush and gently brush off all the flour
+2. Try not to harm the surface of the dough
+3. Don't worry if there is now flour on the parchment paper, you can try to brush it off, or alternatively let it stay during the bake.
+The flour will ultimately burn slightly, some people don't like that.
+Then it is best to remove it.

 ## Score loaf

+Scoring is the process where you cut your loaf with a knife before the bake.
+Historically shared ovens were used in villages.
+A certain scoring pattern would indicate that a particular loaf belongs to you.

+Today scoring is mostly done because of a side-effect that is very beneficial.
+It is is done to create a weakness in the surface of the bread.
+As the dough expands during the bake it will mostly expand through that weakness that you created.
+If you do not score your dough your bread will burst at other weak spots, usually those where you tucked your dough together during the shaping process.
+There are some breads like a rye bread, or a portuguese corn bread where that behavior is desired.
+Since we are baking a gluten gas monster we want to control that process as much as we can.
+So scoring is essential to allow the bread to properly expand during the bake.
+Without scoring you can not achieve the desired result.
+To me the perfect loaf has a large cut from the top to the bottom.
+Through that cut the bread expanded during the bake.
+If you look closely the cut looks like a tectonic plate on top of another plate.
+Bakers are calling this `the ear`.
+If you achieved this once, you never want to go back.
+The ear is slightly more burnt than other parts of your loaf, having a unique taste.
+It looks very appealing from a visual perspective, in my opinion the perfect loaf.
+This is the kind of bread you want to bring when you have been invited by friends.

+Unfortunately this is also a very difficult step in the whole process.
+I am still yet to find a way how to better practice this without using a loaf of bread.
+I would be very happy if someone has a suggestion here.
+The problem is that you have exactly 1 attempt per bread, if you screw that up, good bye oven spring.
+Since I don't bake large scale quantities of bread I don't have 400 loafs per day on which I can practice.
+So even today I am always a little scared of screwing this step up, since it is so essential.

 ## Spray loaf with water